Consent2Go Q&A

 How are parent helpers or adult helpers handled?

-Adult Supporters (helpers) will be uploaded as staff (likely as a secondary group after core adult volunteers in sections and groups).
+Adult Supporters (helpers) will be uploaded as staff.
 They can hold profiles, medical details and be assigned to events.
+If a formation does not want them to have access - then the GL/AGL/LIC can delete their user profile.

 Can participants from different sections or units be included in one event?

 Yes.
-Participant Groups can be created for any combination of members — sections, patrols, mixed groups, event-specific groups, etc. Group Leaders and Section Leaders can create these freely within their permitted member access roles of course.
+Participant Groups can be created for any combination of members — sections, patrols, mixed groups, event-specific groups, etc. Group Leaders/Assistant Group Leaders/LIC's and Section Leaders can create these freely within their permitted member access roles of course.

 Can events include members from different Scout Groups or districts?